SanjeevSahoo/WebDevNotes/Notes_Javascript.md

  Prototype
 --------------------------------------------------------------------------------------

-In programming, we often want to take something and extend it.

-For instance, we have a user object with its properties and methods, and want to make admin and guest as slightly modified variants of it.
-We’d like to reuse what we have in user, not copy/reimplement its methods, just build a new object on top of it.

-Prototypal inheritance is a language feature that helps in that.

-In JavaScript, objects have a special hidden property [[Prototype]] (as named in the specification), that is either null or references another object.
-That object is called “a prototype”:

-The prototype is a little bit “magical”.
-When we want to read a property from object, and it’s missing, JavaScript automatically takes it from the prototype.
-In programming, such thing is called “prototypal inheritance”.
-Many cool language features and programming techniques are based on it.

 The property [[Prototype]] is internal and hidden, but there are many ways to set it.

 One of them is to use __proto__